 While that citation is superficially on point, it is clear from the entire decision that the Court never approached the question generally, but only on the issue of whether the 5th and 14th Amendments repealed the natural born citizenship requirement.
 The court did not say that such laws are constitutional under any objection.
 (Hassan v.
 New Hampshire is currently on appeal before the First Circuit Court of Appeals.)

-There have been other cases where ineligible candidates for President were barred from the ballot by states (for example, Eldridge Cleaver by Hawaii and New York because of age), but to my knowledge none of the resulting lawsuits that upheld exclusions ever reached the Federal Circuit Court level.
+There have been other cases where ineligible candidates for President were barred from the ballot by states (for example, Eldridge Cleaver by Hawaii, California and New York because of age), but to my knowledge none of the resulting lawsuits that upheld exclusions ever reached the Federal Circuit Court level.

 Apuzzo’s appeal argues that if the states don’t check eligibility, no one will.
 This is a position that I disagreed with in my article: “How we insure our presidents are eligible.”
 My view is the vetting of a President occurs at many levels and ultimately the responsibility falls on Congress.
 Judge Alsup wrote in his decision of the California case of Robinson v.
 Bowen: